 Paint options for painting kitchen cabinets

-A careful sanding and good primer set the stage for a smooth, durable top coat for painting kitchen cabinets.

 If you want to give new life to old wooden kitchen cabinets, painting is a great choice.
 You have several good paint options.
+Before painting, a careful sanding and good primer set the stage for a smooth, durable top coat for painting kitchen cabinets.

 For the best adhesion and a harder, more durable finish, an oil-based (alkyd) paint is tough to beat.
 But you must be willing to put up with the strong odor and solvent cleanup, along with a longer drying and curing time than you’d get if you used an ordinary water-based paint.
 Plus, the color may yellow over time.

-The best paint for cabinets solution to avoid the hassle of oil-based paint is a new-technology waterborne acrylic enamel paint is a smooth finish, but pros say that if the waterborne acrylic enamel is applied heavily enough and worked in small sections, it will flatten out nicely.
+The main challenge with waterborne acrylic enamel paint is a smooth finish, but pros say that if the waterborne acrylic enamel is applied heavily enough and worked in small sections, it will flatten out nicely.
 When painting kitchen cabinets, avoid a dry brush and going over sections already starting to dry.